-The 4thof July is fast approaching and that means greetings, sales, and a sense of urgency before taking half the week off.
-While we are aaaallllways down for a good sale or vacation, we are not down for fraud.
+The 4thof July is fast approaching, which means holiday greetings, fabulous sales, and a sense of urgency before taking half the week off.
+While we are always down for a good deal or vacation, we are not down for fraud.
 Just like you love national holidays, so do fraudsters.
-Except they’re less about sparklers, burgers, and family and more about fake emails, hacking, and stealing.
+Except they’re less about sparklers, burgers, and family and more about fake emails, hacking and stealing.

 We are here to provide some tips to protect you and your valuable information from malware and scams.